mart31/stock-trading-predictions/README.md

 ![scanner_gui](https://user-images.githubusercontent.com/16655278/201759394-b093d240-e1d4-4268-8cab-a840ee4f074d.png)

 Multiple features are displayed.
-From left to right:
+From left to right: \n
 ticker: open a ticker GUI.
 ema_cash: The exponential moving average cash from the last 13 minutes.
 avg_cash: The total cash traded in the last minute